nielssp/cytoplasmic/README.md

 # Cytoplasmic

 Cytoplasmic is a simple JSX-based frontend TypeScript library based on [reactive programming](https://en.wikipedia.org/wiki/Reactive_programming).
-Cytoplasmic provides a set of building blocks (reactive cells) and utilies for building web applications.
+Cytoplasmic provides a set of building blocks (reactive cells) and utilities for building web applications.

 Reactive programming in Cytoplasmic is implemented using cells.
 If you have ever used a spreadsheet, you should be familiar with how cells work: